pingel-org/axle/axle/README.md

 feedback to authors about the validity of the expressions.

-The combination of Axle and these editing tools creates a system like Equation Editor or a wysiwig LaTeX -- with the added benefit that the expressions actually work!
+The combination of Axle and these editing tools creates a system like Equation Editor or a wysiwyg LaTeX -- with the added benefit that the expressions actually work!

 Highlights include: